project-imprimis/libprimis/doc/engine.md

 ### 1.6.2 Hardware
 ---

-Imprimis currently targets only the x86-64 instruction set, widely used by desktops and laptops.
-Imprimis does not currently target ARMv8 (used by mobile devices) or POWER architectures which are not widely used for gaming.
+Libprimis currently targets only the x86-64 instruction set, widely used by desktops and laptops.
+Libprimis does not currently target ARMv8 (used by mobile devices) or POWER architectures which are not widely used for gaming.

-Imprimis only supports little-endian bit ordering and as a result lacks the capabilities to run on big-endian systems such as the aformentioned POWER.
+Libprimis only supports little-endian bit ordering and as a result lacks the capabilities to run on big-endian systems such as the aformentioned POWER.

 For graphics processing, hardware capable of supporting the OpenGL 4.0 standard is required; this includes graphics at least as new as Intel Ivy Bridge, AMD's Northern Islands (HD 5000 series), or Nvidia's Fermi (GTX 400 series).
-Older hardware support is omitted as few cards of this era are capable of running Imprimis at reasonable frame rates.
+Older hardware support is omitted as few cards of this era are capable of running Libprimis at reasonable frame rates.

 The engine does not require the SSSE3 (Supplemental Streaming SIMD Extension 3) extensions required of many games and as a result can run on Phenom era